 Twenty two years of preparation and anticipation for this?
 Sentenced to the hell realm, even my sideburns were feeling distressed.

-Around that time, my sister introduced me to a new-agey program appropriately called Lifespring.
+Around that time, my sister introduced me to a new-agey program appropriately called Lifespring (similar to Landmark).
 I signed up figuring it may offer salvation.
 Soon after, I found myself standing at the center of a small, intent circle of women and men each taking turns telling me how I “showed up in the world”.
 “You look like a little boy who’s scared of women!” chastised one delightfully.

 Unnerved, I stood quivering inside, tears running down my cheeks.
 I’m not scared of women.
 Wait, what?
 Holy shit!
 Maybe she’s right, maybe I am scared of women.
 Is it that obvious?
 Have I always been a mama’s boy?
 Damnit!

 Upon graduating, and feeling sufficiently challenged and stretched from both the Basic and Advanced courses, I now knew the secret to lasting happiness and could get on with living happily ever after.

 One of the grandest, and most common and damning, of illusions is that there exists an ultimate reality where happiness never ends.
 An achievable state in which we can dwell indefinitely, safe from life’s uncertainty.

 Of course, nobody actually believes this, at least not intellectually.
 After all, “happy ever after” and “where happiness never ends” only exist in Hollywood and Disneyland, right?
 And yet our behavior betrays our beliefs.